Pole Buildings

 Trusses

-Trusses are the horizontal beams that connect the poles at the top, forming the skeleton for the roof.
-They are designed to distribute the roof load evenly across the structure and can be engineered to accommodate various roofing materials and styles.
+Trusses are horizontal beams that connect the poles at the top, essentially forming the skeleton for the roof.
+These are engineered to distribute the load of the roof evenly across the structure, ensuring that no single point bears too much weight.
+Trusses can be custom-designed to accommodate various types of roofing materials and styles, from metal sheets to asphalt shingles, providing both functional and aesthetic flexibility.

 Walls